Thank you for subscribing

 Call your roadside assistance service provider

 Let the RACV Emergency Roadside Assistance operator know your name, your vehicle registration, where your car has broken down, and what you believe to be wrong with your vehicle.
-Note any landmarks or road signs that can help the RACV Emergency Roadside Assistance van find you.
+Note any landmarks or road signs that can help the RACV Emergency Roadside Assistance expert find you.

 One of RACV's signature yellow Emergency Roadside Assistance vans will then be dispatched to your car breakdown location to help.
 If you're in metro Melbourne, you'll also receive an SMS to track the patrol van's arrival, giving you peace of mind.

 Outside of mobile phone range with no satellite phone?
 Stay with your vehicle and safely flag down another motorist to help you.
-Before they give you a ride to a service station or into mobile range, write down their ID details and leave them in your vehicle for extra security.
+Before they give you a ride to a service station or into mobile range, write down their ID details and leave that information in your vehicle for extra security.

 RACV Emergency Roadside Assistance mechanic helping a woman with her car